welociraptor/automation-exercise/README.md

 - [Terraform](https://www.terraform.io/)
 - Active AWS account and credentials

-To install Packer and Terraform, you can use the [Proto](https://moonrepo.dev/proto) toolchain manager and the command `proto activate`.
+To install Packer and Terraform, you can use the [Proto](https://moonrepo.dev/proto) toolchain manager.

+## Running the test suite

+Run `build.sh` from the repository root.
+Terraform will ask confirmation to apply the changes in the first step when provisioning the network infrastructure.

 ## Development